Money before Marriage

 5. That he/or she carries a large number of credit cards and pulls out a different one each time you go out.

-6. The absolute must is to share your bills with each other.
+6. The absolute must is to share your bill/credit history with each other.
 Excessive bills for his/or her income is a huge sign.

 7. Your partner should be willing to pay down excessive bills before marriage.